Recession-proof business: what works and how to prepare

 "Owners often check sales or revenue when gauging where the business is at.
 In normal times, those numbers are a good proxy for profits.
 But it breaks down when costs and volumes are changing so much.
 You need to go directly to the profitability measures."

-Working out profits and margins requires more bookkeeping, but it's vital to keep the business viable.
-If you don't already have an accountant or bookkeeper, now might be a good time to get one.
+Working out profits and margins requires more bookkeeping, but it is vital to keep the business viable.
+If you do not already have an accountant or bookkeeper, now might be a good time to get one.
 Many will produce monthly reports tracking margins and profits for a flat fee.
-Find an accountant or bookkeeper.
+Find an accountant or bookkeeper who can help you stay on top of the numbers.

-Businesses often absorb most of the cost increase themselves.
+Businesses often absorb most of any cost increase themselves rather than passing it all on to customers.
 Cowling explains the math: "A small business might see their costs go up 30% and they feel that pain immediately.
 But they know they can't pass the whole lot on to customers or sales will tank.
 So they put prices up 10% and take two-thirds of the hit."

-- Right-size your price increase the first time: "A price increase will ultimately become unavoidable," says Southall.
-"Businesses need to right-size that increase so they're not going back to their customers 3 months later with more bad news."
+- Right-size your price increase the first time.
+"A price increase will ultimately become unavoidable," says Southall.
+"Businesses need to right-size that increase so they're not going back to their customers three months later with more bad news."

 Business loans are typically secured by assets like machinery, inventory, or accounts receivable.
-These assets can lose value in a recession; during the Great Recession, there was a 22 percent downturn in investments over just three quarters.
-All of these tend to lose value when a recession sets in, which complicates your relationship with your bank.
+These assets can lose value in a recession; during the Great Recession, there was a 22% downturn in investments over just three quarters.
+When asset values decline, it complicates your relationship with your bank.

 "You may no longer have enough security against your existing loans," explains Koziel.
 "And your scope for new lending will shrink or disappear altogether."